-MY IMAGE HAS BEEN STOLEN?
-WHO STOLE MY IMAGE?
+MY PHOTOGRAPH HAS BEEN STOLEN?
+WHO STOLE MY PHOTOGRAPH?
 WHAT DO I DO?

-Many “Borrow” / Steal Images On The Internet • Simply Picture Stolen!
+Many “Borrow” / Steal Photographs On The Internet • Simply Picture Stolen!

-Call it: Picture stolen, stolen pictures, image stolen, stolen images, picture grabbed, picture theft… there are many forms how to describe an image infringement!
+Call it: Picture stolen, stolen pictures, photograph stolen, stolen photographs, picture grabbed, picture theft… there are many forms how to describe an photograph infringement!

 Imaging, the Internet covers the planet like a spider web!
 Without any photo in an article, the article is “naked”.
-Imagine a newspaper or magazine without images!
+Imagine a newspaper or magazine without photographs!

 Everybody wants to see photos accompanying an article, it looks nicer and a photo says more than 1000 words:

 Who • What • Where • When • Why • How